deleeuwj1/CS1XA3/README.md

 ## Assign3
   - This directory will contain the code for Assignment 3.
+  - If you would like to view documentation for the library, visit [this site] (https://deleeuwj1.github.io/docs/).

 ## Labs
   - This directory contains subdirectories for each of the marked labs.